mengyue-yuan/mengyue-yuan.github.io/_pages/about.md

   - /about.html
 ---

 I am an MPhil student in Geography Information Science at Wuhan University supervised by [Prof.Peng Yue](http://geos.whu.edu.cn/peng.html).
+My current work is concentrated on extraction, analysis and visualization of mobility patterns from large collections of trajectories.

-My research interest spans the following field:
+My research interest includes but is not limited to

 - Geospatial data mining
 - Human mobility
 - Public health
 - Transportation geography

-What's New
+Recent News and Updates
 ------
 October 2023.
-Check our new publication in ***International Journal of Geographical Information Science***: **Generating lane-level road networks from high-precision trajectory data with lane-changing behavior analysis**  by Mengyue Yuan, Peng Yue, Can Yang, Jian Li, Yan Kai, Chuanwei Cai and Chongshan Wan.
+Check our new publication in *International Journal of Geographical Information Science*: **Generating lane-level road networks from high-precision trajectory data with lane-changing behavior analysis**  by Mengyue Yuan, Peng Yue, Can Yang, Jian Li, Yan Kai, Chuanwei Cai and Chongshan Wan.

 Education
 ------